 Full-Sized Massage Gun Stroke Length Comparison

 Here is the list of guns with the highest amplitude.
-As you can easily see, the most desirable 16 mm amplitude is available from Achedaway, Urikar and obviously Theraguns, but the rest of competition is right behind them.
+As you can easily see, the most desirable 16 mm amplitude is available from Achedaway, Bob and Brad D6 Pro and obviously Theraguns, but the rest of competition is right behind them.

 Mini Massage Gun Stroke Length Comparison

 At first glance it seams like the king is only one: Theragun mini.
-Other guns can reach a maximum of 10mm amplitude, yet as we have already mentioned, balanced combination of all parameters is important and so Ekrin is the best.
+Other guns can reach a maximum of 10mm amplitude, yet as we have already mentioned, balanced combination of all parameters is important and so Ekrin is our top recommendation.

 How Does Stall Force Relate to Amplitude?